CockHeroJoe/CHAP/docs/index.md

     ```

 ### Options

+Any option that can be passed in through the command line can be passed in through the
+`--settings` option instead.

 - `-x` or `--xdim`: The output width (in pixels) of generated video, default 1920
 - `-y` or `--ydim`: The output height (in pixels) of generated video, default 1080
 - `-f` or `--fps`: The output framerate (in frames per second) of generated video, default 30